 Formerly known as the CPP and currently titled ‘National Certificate in Infrastructure Civil Engineering Procurement Procedures’, this Diploma has formed the backbone of procurement practice in the roading sector since the early 1990s.
 Because it’s an essential requirement that a qualified evaluator is involved in evaluating any NZTA funded project valued at over $200k, there are real incentives for Councils to have people available on their staff or consultant list with this qualification.

 Many see this NZQA Level 6 Diploma as a fundamental driver of the excellent procurement practices that are recognised on NZ Transport Agency projects.
-In its re-vamp last year, this qualification received a major facelift – extending its relevance well beyond the transport sector into all types of infrastructure (and indeed, its principles extend to all types of complex procurement).
+In its re-vamp, this qualification received a major facelift – extending its relevance well beyond the transport sector into all types of infrastructure (and indeed, its principles extend to all types of complex procurement).

 It’s an intensely practical qualification, requiring graduates to demonstrate skills within their workplaces such as developing procurement plans, managing development of RFx documents and procurement processes, tender evaluations and knowledge of tendering case law and ethics.

 Assessments are carried out via observation, evidence of documents prepared for actual procurement exercises, professional discussions and attestations from senior management.
 A two-day training course is optionally available to bed down the core skills and knowledge needed for the assessments.
 This course also can provide some of the evidence needed for assessment.

 There is a cost for registration and assessment fees vary from $1500 up.
 There are no ongoing costs and currently there is no requirement for further assessments to maintain the qualification.

 This qualification is aimed for tender evaluators; procurement strategists, managers and practitioners; and procurement planners.